consensus-shipyard/ipc/docs/fendermint/observability.md

 - **Alerting**: Allows for the setup of alerts based on specific metric thresholds, ensuring timely responses to potential problems.
 - **Ease of Use**: The `ipc-observability` crate simplifies the integration of observability features, reducing the effort required to instrument the code.

-By leveraging this observability framework, developers can gain valuable insights into their systems, leading to improved reliability, performance, and overall system health.
+By leveraging this observability framework, developers can gain valuable insights into their systems, leading to improved reliability, performance, and ov

 ## Metrics